wkumari/draft-wkumari-capport-icmp-unreach/README.md

 Internet-Draft     draft-wkumari-capport-icmp-unreach           May 2017

-   Today, notification of captivivity is implemented by intercepting HTTP port 80 requests in order for the Captive Portal NAS to respond with an HTTP redirect.
-Depending on the captive portal implementation, connections other than HTTP will either timeout (silently packets dropped) or meet with a different, inaccurate, error condition, for instance a TCP reset, for TCP connections, or ICMP Destination Unreachable using existing codes.
+   ICMP Destination Unreachable using existing codes.
 A typical implemenation might reject traffic not in the walled garden by returning an ICMP Destination Unreachable either Host or Network